iee-ihu-gr-course1941/ADISE24_DOBROU/README.md

 ## Notes
 - All game states and player data are stored in the database.
 - Ensure the database is properly configured in `config/Database.php`.
-- Use the `list-games` command to find active games before resuming or making a move.